narkisr/learn-you-some-sec/Slides.md

 * Choose Reputable vendor
 * Use >= 2 phones
-* Reset/Restart once in a while
+* Reset/Restart once in a while.
-* Deprecate non-updatable devices
+* Deprecate out of support devices.
 * Minimize apps/permissions
-* Avoid sideloading/root
+* Avoid sideloading/root.
-* Use browser when in doubt
+* Use browser when in doubt.

 Note: